mydriatech/pitsa/README.md

 # PiTSA Helm chart repository

-Please see the main branch for how to use these Helm charts.
+Please see the [GitHub repository](https://github.com/mydriatech/pitsa) for instructions on how to use these Helm charts.